 --help to any command, such as the following command to get help information for TiUP itself:

 TiUP is a command-line component management tool that can help to download and install TiDB platform components to the local system.
 You can run a specific version of a component via "tiup <component>[:version]".
 If no version number is specified, the latest version installed locally will be used.
 If the specified component does not have any version installed locally, the latest stable version will be downloaded from the repository.
 Usage: tiup [flags] <command> [args...] tiup [flags] <component> [args...]
-Available Commands: install Install a specific version of a component list List the available TiDB components or versions uninstall Uninstall components or versions of a component update Update tiup components to the latest version status List the status of instantiated components clean Clean the data of instantiated components mirror Manage a repository mirror for TiUP components help Help about any command or component Components Manifest: use "tiup list" to fetch the latest components manifest Flags: --binary <component>[:version] Print binary path of a specific version of a component <component>[:version] and the latest version installed will be selected if no version specified --binpath string Specify the binary path of component instance -h, --help help for tiup --skip-version-check Skip the strict version check, by default a version must be a valid SemVer string -T, --tag string Specify a tag for component instance -v, --version version for tiup Component instances with the same "tag" will share a data directory ($TIUP_HOME/data/$tag): $ tiup --tag mycluster playground Examples: $ tiup playground # Quick start $ tiup playground nightly # Start a playground with the latest nightly version $ tiup install <component>[:version] # Install a component of specific version $ tiup update --all # Update all installed components to the latest version $ tiup update --nightly # Update all installed components to the nightly version $ tiup update --self # Update the "tiup" to the latest version $ tiup list # Fetch the latest supported components list $ tiup status # Display all running/terminated instances $ tiup clean <name> # Clean the data of running/terminated instance (Kill process if it's running) $ tiup clean --all # Clean the data of all running/terminated instances Use "tiup [command] --help" for more information about a command.
+Available Commands: install Install a specific version of a component list List the available TiDB components or versions uninstall Uninstall components or versions of a component update Update tiup components to the latest version status List the status of instantiated components clean Clean the data of instantiated components mirror Manage a repository mirror for TiUP components help Help about any command or component Components Manifest: use "tiup list" to fetch the latest components manifest Flags: --binary <component>[:version] Print binary path of a specific version of a component <component>[:version] and the latest version installed will be selected if no version specified --binpath string Specify the binary path of component instance -h, --help help for tiup -T, --tag string Specify a tag for component instance -v, --version version for tiup Component instances with the same "tag" will share a data directory ($TIUP_HOME/data/$tag): $ tiup --tag mycluster playground Examples: $ tiup playground # Quick start $ tiup playground nightly # Start a playground with the latest nightly version $ tiup install <component>[:version] # Install a component of specific version $ tiup update --all # Update all installed components to the latest version $ tiup update --nightly # Update all installed components to the nightly version $ tiup update --self # Update the "tiup" to the latest version $ tiup list # Fetch the latest supported components list $ tiup status # Display all running/terminated instances $ tiup clean <name> # Clean the data of running/terminated instance (Kill process if it's running) $ tiup clean --all # Clean the data of all running/terminated instances Use "tiup [command] --help" for more information about a command.

 The output is long but you can focus on only two parts: